How to prepare your cat for the arrival of your baby

 Cats love high places to escape to when they feel threatened.
 The tops of wardrobes are often popular hiding spots.
 You could even install high shelves especially for your cat.
 Make sure your cat can access these high places easily.

 As well as elevated spots, cats also like hiding in dark places, such as cupboards or cardboard boxes.
 Make these inviting for your cat by placing their favourite blankets or toys inside.

 It’s important to allow your cat to escape if they feel threatened.
 Do not block their escape route, otherwise they could find the situation very stressful.

 Install a baby gate

 A baby gate will give your cat the chance to escape an excitable baby when he starts learning to crawl.
 Some baby gates even have an integrated cat door opening to allow your cat to come and go easily.

 If you normally spend a lot of time playing with your cat, you will need to consider reducing the amount of time you spend with them prior to the arrival of your baby.
 Gradually reduce the amount of time you spend with them, taking into account how much time you think you’ll be able to spend with them when the baby arrives.

-Have treats on standby to give to your cat to reward good behaviour.
+Have treats on standby to give to your cat to reward good behavior.
 Start this reward scheme before the baby arrives and continue it once you bring your new baby home.
-Good behaviour includes when your cat is relaxing or when he is playing with a toy on his own.
+Good behavior includes when your cat is relaxing or when he is playing with a toy on his own.